annalieNK/100DaysofSwiftUI-Portfolio/Course Projects/SnowSeeker/README.md

 #  SnowSeeker (Project 19, Day 96-99)

-This app shows two views side by side: 1.)
-A list of ski resorts and 2.)
-A detail view per ski resort, depending on the size of your phone or tablet.
+This app shows two views side by side: A list of ski resorts and a detail view per ski resort, depending on the size of your phone or tablet.

 **The objectives of this app are:**
 - Adjusting the layout according to the screen size of the phone or tablet,